Gaolaboratory/mzml_extractor/README.md

 # mzml_extractor.py

 mzml_extractor.py provides example code to extract specific spectra from a given mzml file, note that this script extract only part of the file, not including the index and other part of the mzml.

+# U3000Nano_dual_column_10samples_method_60min.meth and U3000Nano_dual_column_10samples_method_35min.meth
+These two are example instrument method files for QE-HF coupled with Ultimate 3000, showing how to set up the 10 consecutive runs with our dual-trap dual-column system.